Cilantro Lime Chicken

 Cilantro Lime Chicken Ingredients

-• Cilantro.
-Freshly chopped cilantro leaves brings a fresh herbal note to the chicken and looks beautiful as a garnish on the finished dish.
+• Cilantro: Chopped cilantro leaves add a delicious herbal note and look beautiful as garnish on the serving plate.

-• Garlic: I adore the intensity of fresh garlic in almost any chicken dish and use lots of it!
-You can always add fewer cloves or substitute 1/2 teaspoon of garlic powder per clove if you don’t have fresh on hand.
+• Garlic: For the garlic, I love the intensity of fresh garlic in almost any chicken dish, but you can add fewer cloves or substitute 1/2 teaspoon of garlic powder per clove if you don’t have fresh on hand.

-• Honey.
-The sweetness of the honey helps to balance the sourness of the lime and sharpness of fresh garlic in the marinade.
-You can use a tablespoon of maple syrup instead of the honey.
+• Honey: A little honey helps to balance the sourness of the lime in the marinade.

 Find the printable recipe with measurements below